 This course is designed to teach the student how to tape, mud, and texture interior drywall walls and ceilings in a residential structure.
 Instruction includes estimating material requirements and finishing the surface to meet industry standards.
-Prerequisite: Completion of CNTK 1880 or concurrent enrollment.
-(1 lect., 2 lab)
+Prerequisite: Completion of or concurrent enrollment in CNTK 1880.
+(1 lect., 2 lab).